Have you teens at home and they are starting to get bored and have nothing to do all day?

 Get pen and paper out and let your teen write down all the ideas that are suggested by all family members.
 Don’t dismiss any idea off hand, just write them down.

-4) Research family history.
+- Research family history.
 Encourage your teen to speak to older family members and ask them about their time growing up and record it all on their phone.
-They may want to use the recording to write a short book with illustrations.
+They may want to use the recording to write a short book with illustrations and make a family tree.

-6) Paint stones and hide them (there are groups on facebook that you can join)
+- Paint stones and hide them (there are groups on Facebook that you can join)

 If you need more information please get in touch.